Conjunctive Queries with Free Access Patterns under Updates: Preprocessing

 In the preprocessing stage, we construct a set of view trees that represent the result of $Q_\dagger$ over both its input and output variables.
 A view tree~\cite{Nikolic:SIGMOD:18} is a (rooted) tree with one view per node.
 It is a logical project-join plan in the classical database systems literature, but where each intermediate result is materialised.
 The view at a node is defined as the join of the views at its children, possibly followed by a projection.
 The view trees are modelled following an access-top VO $\omega$ of $Q_\dagger$.
 In the following, we discuss the case of $\omega$ consisting of a single tree; otherwise, we apply the preprocessing stage to each tree in $\omega$.

 Given an access-top VO $\omega$ for $Q_{\dagger}$, the function $\vt(\omega)$ in Figure~\ref{fig:general_view_tree_construction} returns a view tree constructed from $\omega$.
-The function traverses $\omega$ bottom-up and creates at each variable $X$, a view $V_X$ defined over the join of the child views of $X$.
+The function recursively traverses $\omega$ bottom-up (Line~2) and creates at each variable $X$, a view $V_X$ defined over the join of the views created for the children of $X$.
 The schema of $V_X$ consists of $X$ and the dependency set of $X$ (Line~3).
 This view allows to efficiently enumerate the $X$-values given a tuple of values for the variables in the dependency set.
-If $X$ has siblings, the function creates an additional view $V'_X$ on top of $V_X$ whose purpose is to aggregate away (or marginalise out) $X$ from $V_X$ (Line 5).
+If $X$ has siblings, the function creates an additional view $V'_X$ on top of $V_X$ to aggregate away (or marginalise out) $X$ from $V_X$ (Line~6).
 This view allows to efficiently maintain the ancestor views of $V_X$ under updates to the views created for the siblings of $X$.

-The next example demonstrates the construction of the view trees for a CQAP$_0$ query.
+The next example demonstrates the construction of the view trees for a query in CQAP$_0$.
 The construction time is linear in the database size.

 \begin{exa} Figure~\ref{fig:general_hypergraphs} shows the hypergraphs of the query $Q(B,C,D,E | A) =$ $R(A,B,C),$ $S(A,B,D),$ $T(A,E)$ and its fracture $Q_\dagger(B,C,D,E | A_1,A_2) =$ $R(A_1,B,C),$ $S(A_1,B,D),$ $T(A_2,E)$.
 The fracture has two connected components: $Q_1(B,C,D|A_1) = R(A_1,B,C)$, $S(A_1,$ $B,D)$ and $Q_2(E|A_2)=T(A_2,E)$.
 Figure~\ref{fig:general_CPAP_0} depicts an access-top VO (left) for $Q_1$ and its corresponding view tree (middle).
 The VO has static width $1$.
 Each variable in the VO is mapped to a view in the view tree, e.g., $B$ is mapped to $V_B(A_1,B)$, where $\{B,A_1\}=\{B\}\cup\dep(B)$.
 The views $V_C'$ and $V_{D}'$ are auxiliary views.
 The views $V_C'$, $V_{D}'$, and $V_{A_1}$ marginalise out the variables $C$, $D$ and respectively $B$ from their child views.
 The view $V_B$ is the intersection of $V_C'$ and $V_{D}'$.
 Hence, all views can be computed in $\bigO{N}$ time.
 Since the query fracture is acyclic, the view tree does not contain indicator projections.